-Information returns will be filed with the U.S. Internal Revenue Service in connection with payments on the bonds made to, and the proceeds of dispositions of bonds effected by, certain United States persons.
-In addition, certain United States persons may be subject to U.S. backup withholding tax in respect of such payments and proceeds, unless such United States person (i) comes within certain exempt categories and demonstrates this fact, or (ii) provides a correct taxpayer identification number on a U.S. Internal Revenue Service Form W-9, certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
+Information returns will be filed with the IRS in connection with payments on the bonds made to, and the proceeds of dispositions of bonds effected by, certain United States persons.
+In addition, certain United States persons may be subject to U.S. backup withholding tax in respect of such payments and proceeds, unless such United States person (i) comes within certain exempt categories and demonstrates this fact, or (ii) provides a correct taxpayer identification number on IRS Form W-9, certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
 Persons holding bonds who are not United States persons may be required to comply with applicable certification procedures to establish that they are not United States persons in order to avoid the application of such information reporting requirements and backup withholding tax.
-Any amounts withheld under the backup withholding rules will be allowed as a refund, or as a credit against your U.S. federal income tax liability, provided that you furnish the required information to the U.S. Internal Revenue Service.
+Any amounts withheld under the backup withholding rules will be allowed as a refund, or as a credit against your U.S. federal income tax liability, provided that you furnish the required information to the IRS.